zellwk/mappy-breakpoints/README.md

 Width queries are the most common type of queries.
 You can call for width queries by simply entering the map key or the breakpoint.

-Mappy breakpoints will also automatically convert the queries into the `rem` unit by using the a `$base-font-size` variable that defaults to 16px.
+Mappy breakpoints will also automatically convert the queries into the `em`.

 If only one value is provided, mappy-breakpoints will produce a `min-width` query.